Home Education Programs

 Effective with the 2020-21 school year, a child must comply with compulsory attendance requirements from age six (6) to age eighteen (18).
 Specifically, a child who has attained the age of six (6) on or before September 1 must enroll and attend school or begin a home education program that year.
 A home education program must be documented and evaluated to account for all schooling during that time.
 Students may participate in a home education program as long as they are of school age.

 Kindergarten is not required in Pennsylvania.
-Parents may choose to submit an affidavit or unsworn declaration for homeschooling their kindergarten child, but it is not required.
-A school district is not required to accept an affidavit or unsworn declaration for a kindergarten student that has not attained the age of enrollment in the school district of residence, but the parent may choose to submit an affidavit or unsworn declaration and the written evaluation for a kindergarten student to document the student's progress, should the parent wish to enroll the student in the local school district or another school in the future.
+Parents may choose to submit an affidavit for homeschooling their kindergarten child, but it is not required.
+A school district is not required to accept an affidavit for a kindergarten student that has not attained the age of enrollment in the school district of residence, but the parent may choose to submit an affidavit and the written evaluation for a kindergarten student to document the student's progress, should the parent wish to enroll the student in the local school district or another school in the future.

-Parents have a legal right to borrow copies of the school district's own planned courses, textbooks and other curriculum materials appropriate to the student's age and grade level; these are provided free of charge.
+Parents have a legal right to borrow copies of the school district's own planned courses, textbooks, and other curriculum materials appropriate to the student's age and grade level; these are provided free of charge.
 There are many other options for obtaining curriculum.
-If a parent chooses an online program where the program provides grades, evaluations, etc., the parent is still responsible for providing the local school district with an affidavit or unsworn declaration and other required documents and an annual written evaluation of the home education program completed by a qualified evaluator.
+If a parent chooses an online program where the program provides grades, evaluations, etc., the parent is still responsible for providing the local school district with an annual written evaluation of the home education program completed by a qualified evaluator.

 Homeschooled students have the right to participate in the school district's extracurricular activities, subject to meeting the eligibility criteria or its equivalent.
 They are subject to compliance with all policies, rules and regulations, or their equivalent, of the governing organization of the activity.